The-MAZZTer/jkversions/README.md

 New for version 3.0:

-- .NET Framework version dependancy bumped to 4.6.2 for .NET Standard 2.0 compatibility
+- .NET Framework version dependency bumped to 4.6.2 for .NET Standard 2.0 compatibility.
 - Added settings file for customizing download URLs and hashes
 - Added form UI for customizing download URLs, which patches get applied, and where the resulting files get placed.

 New for version 2.0:

 - Recoded in C#!
-- .NET Framework version dependancy bumped to 4.5.2.
+- .NET Framework version dependency bumped to 4.5.2.
 (It should compile in older versions though.)
 - Now finds your Jedi Knight directory for you and installs the files there!
 (If you have the Steam version you need to run it once to set it up first.)